cabo/kramdown-rfc/README.md

     *[MUST]: BCP14
     *[CBOR]: (((Object Representation, Concise Binary))) (((CBOR)))

-The word in square brackets (which must match case-insensitively) is entered into the index automatically for each place where it occurs.
+The word in square brackets (which must match exactly, case-sensitively) is entered into the index automatically for each place where it occurs.
 If no title is given, just the word is entered (first example).
 If one is given, that becomes the main item (the auto-indexed word becomes the subitem, second example).
 If full control is desired (e.g., for multiple entries per occurrence), just write down the full index entries instead (third example).

 (1.0.20:)
 As an alternative referencing syntax for references with text,